 Companies that produce frequent updates of their content and require a fast time to market, should consider integrating their content management system (CMS) with their translation management system (TMS).
 By doing this, selecting, transferring, and updating content for translation can take place automatically, thus avoiding manual file exchange and reducing email exchanges.
 The bottom line is that this integration not only accelerates localization, but also keeps administration, human errors, and costly rework at bay.
 XTM connectors for the leading CMSs, , such as WordPress, Sitecore or Drupal can help you automate your content localization.

 What’s the point of reaching out to customers with your localized online product or service if they can’t find it?
 Here’s the solution: outsource keyword search to in-country SEO experts instead of translating them.
 After all, the local SEO experts have a better idea of which keywords local customers are using.
 Once the research is done, you can include local keywords in the content and in the URL address.

 When your website has been localized for a new market, you need to make sure that translation quality and website functionality are impeccable.
 This is why linguistic and functional tests are conducted.
 During linguistic tests, reviewers check if culturally-sensitive information, such as measurement units, dates, and currency, adheres to the local standards.
 The purpose of functional testing is to ensure that the website displays correctly across devices and browsers.
 In short, adequate testing gives you a bug-free release saving your time, money, and rework.

 To sum up, an expertly localized website can be a goldmine for your business.
 It will earn you the trust of customers which you can monetize regardless of geographical boundaries.
 To make your website successful, be sure to incorporate the above points into your website localization strategy.
-In case you need a helping hand in the process, you can always lean on the XTM experts.
+In case you need a helping hand in the process of using software localization, you can always lean on the XTM experts.
 Contact them to see how the award-winning XTM Cloud can support you in your next project.